MakanAKaregar/ESA_CAMEO_WGAST/Field campaign in Cameroon/README.md

+This folder documents the field campaign carried out in Cameroon between May and June 2025 as part of the [ESA-funded CAMEO-WAGST project](https://github.com/MakanAKaregar/CAMEO_WGAST).
+It covers the preparation, logistics and deployment of eight [Raspberry Pi Reflector (RPR)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021WR031713) stations across a range of hydrodynamic environments, including the Sanaga River, coastal sites, estuaries and port facilities.

 RPR assembly in the DETECT project lab [(SFB 1502)](https://sfb1502.de/) at the University of Bonn.
 Around 300 kg of equipment including solar panels, lead-acid batteries, enclosure boxes, GNSS receivers and antennas, steel profiles and installation tools, was prepared and shipped to Cameroon.

 <p align="center">